 Now, not every online marketplace is the same.
 There are three categories which reflect which stage of development a marketplace is in:

-- Aggregated online shop: this is a basic platform which allows people and companies to create a profile and to buy and sell products from various vendors.
-Etsy is a good example of this as it sells no “Etsy” branded product and instead has built a unique creative community where anyone can buy and sell items.
+- Aggregated online shop: this is a basic platform which allows people and companies to create a profile and buy and sell products from various vendors.
+Etsy is a good example of this as it sells no ‘Etsy’ branded products, and instead has built a unique creative community where anyone can buy and sell items.

 - The marketplace: This is the classic online marketplace such as Dutch bol.com or eBay, which not only sell their own products but also have transformed into a partnerised platform with certified third-party sellers and seller fees.

-- A platform: this category of digital marketplaces has not only sells products but also services and/or data such as Amazon, and it’s Amazon Prime subscription which sells users a convenience.
+- A platform: this category of digital marketplaces not only sells products but also services and/or data, such as Amazon with its Amazon Prime subscription which sells users a convenience.

 When choosing which platform you want to sell your items on, keep in mind your brand needs, your product and your target audience.
 Take Amazon and Etsy for example, both marketplaces sell varying items and attract different demographics.
 So it might not be necessary for your brand to be present on both websites.

 When you first start selling via a marketplace, your products will be at the bottom.
 To change this, you need to create organic visibility for your products by optimising your SEO for each product and product description.
-However, in order to increase your position, other factors come into play, such as your click-through rate, product availability, reviews, images.
+In order to increase your position, other factors come into play, such as your click-through rate, product availability, reviews and images.
 So, before you put an item up for sale, ensure that everything is in order and that you have put your best foot forward to ensure its visibility.
-Lastly, brands can also support their new listings via paid advertising to drive incremental sales.
+Brands can also support their new listings via paid advertising to drive incremental sales.

 Marketplaces and branding